PhD Programme Psychology Vienna

 All habilitated staff members of the Faculty of Psychology are eligible to supervise PhD theses at the Faculty of Psychology.
 A list of available supervisors is linked below.
 Postdoctoral researchers who do not belong to the Faculty of Psychology can be approved by the head of the degree programme in justified exceptional cases; as a rule, supervision then takes place in tandem with a member of the Faculty of Psychology.
 Doctoral non-professorial staff members of the Faculty of Psychology can be integrated into supervision tandems in tandem with professorial colleagues at the faculty.

-- Betreuer*innen PhD Thesis (PDF, in German)
+- PhD Thesis Supervisors (PDF, in German)

 Admission Procedure